londelec/leandcxmlman/source/sections/Docreleases.rst

      :date:	28/05/2014
      :by:	AK
      :desc:	| Multiple ASDU configuration concept using station identifier :ref:`xmlattr-gp104slStationID` attribute added to :ref:`xmlelem-gp104sl` and :ref:`xmlelem-gp104ma`.
 Existing :ref:`xmlattr-gp101maLinkAddr` attribute is used as a station identifier for :ref:`xmlelem-gp101sl`; :ref:`xmlelem-gp101ma` and :ref:`xmlelem-gp103ma`.
-		| New concept of protocol setting XML element migration to attributes begins with this firmware release.
+		| New concept of protocol setting XML element migration to attributes begins with this application release.
 First XML elements to contain setting attributes are: :ref:`xmlelem-IEC101maXMLSettings`; :ref:`xmlelem-IEC101maComm`; :ref:`xmlelem-IEC101maAsdu`; :ref:`xmlelem-IEC101maBroadcast` and :ref:`xmlelem-IEC101maPeriodic`;
 		| IEC60870-5-101/4 Master and Slave:
 		|   > All :xmllegacy:`ASDUAddr` attributes removed from DI/AI/DO/AO;
 		|   > New :ref:`xmlelem-IEC101maXMLSettings` node and :ref:`xmlattr-IEC101maXMLSettingsIOAOverlap` attribute created.
 Information address (IOA) sequence check across object types introduced.
 Sequence checks must be disabled with this attribute if the same information addresses (IOA) are used for DI/AI/DO/AO objects.